 Hints and Tips for Installing Seals

-Don’t try to use seals that are cut, cracked, or damaged.
+When fixing your own final drive, don’t try to use seals that are cut, cracked, or damaged.
 Be careful about substituting seals and o-rings with a different kind -- it really isn’t a good idea unless you know quite a bit about seals.
 Seal materials are chosen for things like their compatibility with fluids, operating temperature, pressure, and shaft speed.
 That’s also why buying cheap seals isn’t always a good idea.
 Follow manufacturer’s instructions for installing seals.

 Another good idea is to check online for practical videos that show seals being installed, like this one from Caterpillar about duo-cone seals.